Hodeidah

-Hodeidah (الْحُدَيْدَة), also transliterated as Hodeda, Hodeida, Hudaida or al-Hudaydah, is the fourth-largest city in Yemen and its principal port on the Red Sea and it is the centre of Al Hudaydah Governorate.
+Hodeidah (الْحُدَيْدَة), also transliterated as Hodeda, Hodeida, Hudaida or al-Hudaydah, is the fourth-largest city in Yemen, its principal port on the Red Sea, and the capital of Hodeidah Governorate.
 As of 2023, it had an estimated population of 735,000.

 History

 In Islamic chronicles, the name Hodeidah was first mentioned in the year 1454/55.
 The city's importance grew in the 1520s, when the Ottomans took over the Yemeni Tihāmah region.

 In the 1830s, Hodeidah was controlled by Ibrahim Pasha's troops, which turned over its administration to Sherif Husayn ibn Ali Haydar.
 In 1849, it became part of the Yemen Eyalet.

 The Malay writer Abdullah bin Abdul Kadir visited Hodeidah on his pilgrimage to Mecca in 1854, and describes the city in his account of the journey, mentioning that the custom of chewing khat was prevalent in the city at this time.

 During the 19th century, Hodeidah had a large slave market.
 The slaves came from the Oromia region of modern Ethiopia.